 A boy was rescued by aid workers after being forced to fight with an armed group in South Sudan.
 Then the search for his family began.

-BENTIU, South Sudan, 18 May 2018 – The boy* felt almost safe.
+BENTIU, South Sudan – The boy* felt almost safe.
 His uniform of the last three years had been replaced by jeans and a bright orange football shirt.
 He stepped off the helicopter and took in the commotion at the airstrip, overwhelmed.

 The boy was rescued by aid workers from a military outpost last year, and was placed in the care of UNICEF protection officer Franka David.
 The search for his family then began.
 David took the boy to a foster family, where he stayed while his relatives, if living, were traced.

 David said the boy, who was quiet and shy, showed signs of trauma.
 “He’s still tired, and he’s hungry.”
 He was about to have his first home-cooked meal in years.
 The fact he survived for so long on the scorched battlefield was a miracle.